-3.4.10 G.772 NON-INTRUSIVE MONITORING
+3.3.10 G.772 NON-INTRUSIVE MONITORING

-In applications using only one channel, channel 1 can be configured to monitor the data received or transmitted in channel 2.
-The MONT[1:0] bits (GCF, 20H) determine which direction (transmit/receive) will be monitored.
+In applications using only three channels, channel 1 can be configured to monitor the data received or transmitted in any one of the remaining channels.
+The MON[3:0] bits (GCF1, 60H) determine which channel and which direction (transmit/receive) will be monitored.
 The monitoring is non-intrusive per ITU-T G.772.
 Figure-11 illustrates the concept.